Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Adic Spaces and Berkovich Spaces

 \section{Adic Spaces and Berkovich Spaces}

-We fix a complete, rank-$1$ valuation field $K$ with a pseudo-uniformizer $\varpi$.
+Throughout this section, we fix a complete rank-$1$ valued field $K$ with ring of integers $\O_K$, and a pseudo-uniformizer $\varpi\in \O_K$.
+In this section, all adic spaces are assumed to be {\it analytic and locally strongly noetherian}.

-\begin{defn1} A morphism of adic space $f\colon X \to Y$ is called {\it partially proper} if $f$ is locally of finite type, and satisfies the valuative criterion: for every complete microbial valuation ring $k^+$ and a commutative diagram
+\begin{defn1} A morphism of analytic adic spaces $f\colon X \to Y$ is called {\it partially proper} if $f$ is locally of $+$-weakly finite type, and satisfies the valuative criterion: for every complete microbial valuation ring $k^+$ and a commutative diagram

 there is a unique lifting $\Spa(k, k^+) \to X$ making the diagram commute. \end{defn1}